 In May 2019 Wubkje was nominated for the Dutch Dance Festival Maastricht Award “Nederlandse Dansdagen” in the Netherlands, a prestigious award supporting emerging talent.

 Commissions in 2020 included Architecture of Hope for West Australian Ballet for which she received the 'Best New Work' award from Performing Arts WA.
-A new creation for Ballet Moscow which will premiere in 2022.

 In 2021, Wubkje was appointed a Young Creative Associate at Dutch National Ballet and her jointly choreographed, abstract translation of Beethoven's Die Geschopje des Prometheus for Dutch National Ballet premiered in June.